ashinn/chibi-scheme/README.md

 The default settings include:

 * a full numeric tower, with rational and complex numbers
-* full and seemless Unicode support
+* full and seamless Unicode support
 * low-level and high-level hygienic macros
 * an extensible module system